redhat-openstack/openstack-puppet-modules/README.md

 ### Class: cassandra::opscenter

 This class installs and manages the DataStax OpsCenter.
-For this class, when a field value is set to *undef*, no attempt is made to set (or remove) the value from the configuration file.
-For example, the **ssl_port** in the default configuration file that is distributed with packages is commented out.
-As the default value for this class is *undef* then no attempt will be made to edit that value at all.
-However, if one was to set the value (to **8443** for example), that value would be set in the relevant section of the configuration file.

 #### Parameters